fvwmorg/fvwm3/docs/DEVELOPERS.md

 Make sure you have all optional libraries installed.

+**NOTE:  as `master` is a protected branch, changes made to files during the release phase must be done on a separate branch, and not on master directly, as pushes to this branch are not allowed until checks have been done on it.
+This means the end result of the release-phase must have these changes issued as a pull-request against `master`.**

-0. `git checkout master && git pull`
+0. `git checkout master && git pull && git checkout -b release/x.y.z`
+   **Where: `x.y.z` will be the next release**.
 1. Change the dates in configure.ac and fill in the release dates.
-2. Verify that the version variable at the very beginning of configure.ac has the value of the going to be released version and set `ISRELEASED` to `yes`.
+2. Set `ISRELEASED` to `"yes"`.
-3. Commit the results:  `git commit -a`
+3. Commit the results.
 4. Run: `./autogen.sh && make clean` to get the tree into a clean slate.
 Because this is a release, the source needs compiling.
 To do that, run: